 Mechanics are an important job occupation because they keep everybody’s cars on the road and in safe condition.
 This is a good job for somebody who loves cars and knows everything about them, enjoys working with their hands and tools, and likes customer service and working with people.

-Mechanics must possess the following qualities and skills:
+Mechanics should possess the following qualities and skills:

 Mechanic Work Environment